Progress report for GNE21-261

 Participation Summary:

-A primary short-term goal of this proposal is increase awareness of S. Dublin significant threat to herd health.
-This will be accomplished through writing a bulletin to be disseminated by Penn State University Extension.
-In addition to our findings, the bulletin will include information concerning health risk, infection presentation, potential reservoirs, and risk management strategies.
+A primary short-term goal of this proposal is increased awareness of S. Dublin's significant threat to herd health.
+This was accomplished through writing an article to be disseminated by Penn State University Extension.
+This article titled "Prevention and Management of Salmonella Dublin on Dairies" includes information concerning health risk, infection presentation, potential reservoirs, and risk management strategies.

 Drs.
 Hovingh and Springer, who work in collaboration with the USDA-ARS Environmental Microbial and Food Safety Laboratory, hold extension roles and anticipate integrating these results in farm programs related to antimicrobial resistance, antimicrobial stewardship, and promotion of judicious antimicrobial use in calf rearing.